EPCCed/Intro-to-HPC/content/Week6_Exercises/exercise0/part2.md

 # Part 2: Compiling and running Hello world!

-This example is both meant to get you used to the command line envrionment of a high perofrmance computer aswell as submitting jobs to the batch system, while learning about the hardware of a HPC system.
+This example is both meant to get you used to the command line envrionment of a high performance computer aswell as submitting jobs to the batch system, while learning about the hardware of a HPC system.

 In the following programs we are going to look at a hello world program and look at two types of parallelism both on  both shared memory and distributed memory systems.